nthnfaustine/healthio-ml/README.md

 ### 3. Inference
 After tuning and exporting the model into tflite, we deploy it on our android application locally.
 We also add label.txt for the inference's sake.
 After validating the picture taken, we crop the necessary part of the picture and do an OCR to extract important feature such as
- Markup : - Nama pasien
+  - Nama pasien
   - Diagnosa
   - Nama Rumah Sakit
   - Nomor BPJS
   - dll
 <table>
   <tr>
     <td>Picture taken</td>